-The author refers to these as “Friend Bars,” which we admit initially confounded us.
-But one of our recipe testers clarified the connection for us in a note he wrote after making the first of several batches.
+These homemade KIND bars are essentially homemade granola bars that are actually healthy for you with nothing but nuts, dried fruit, and a little syrup for sweetness and stickiness.
+You can also mix in any other add-ins you fancy (coconut, anyone?).
+They’re low sugar and easy as can be.
+Author Camilla V. Saulsbury refers to these homemade KIND bars as “Friend Bars,” which we admit initially confounded us.
+But one of our recipe testers clarified the connection for us in a note he wrote after making several batches.
 “You want lots of friends?” he said.
 “Make and share lots of these delicious bars, and you’ll soon have more friends than you can count.”
-That explains it.
-You can never have too many friends—or, apparently, too many homemade Kind Bars.
+Seems you can never have too many friends—or, apparently, too many homemade KIND Bars.–Renee Schettler Rossi

 - 1 1/2 cups chopped assorted raw or toasted nuts and/or seeds, (e.g., cashews, sunﬂower seeds, pumpkin seeds, sesame seeds, peanuts, pecans, almonds)

 - 1/3 cup crisp brown rice cereal, (you can use an equal amount of other puffed or crisp grain cereals, such as puffed millet, quinoa, or amaranth, in place of the crisp rice cereal)

 - 1/2 cup chopped dried fruit, (raisins, apricots, berries, dates, figs, mangoes)

 - 1/3 cup organic light corn syrup or brown rice syrup*, (see * above)

 - Preheat the oven to 325°F (163°C).
 Line an 8-inch (20-cm) square baking pan with foil or parchment paper and spray with nonstick cooking spray.